mattkyea/cs441-gryoscope_pong-android/README.md

 ## to do
 - line divider down the middle?
-- sound effect?
-- AI vs AI on main screen?
+- AI vs AI on main screen? (would have to clean code first)
 - make speed a function of screen size?
 - bug test game
 - clean game code